 Project SUCCESS counselors primarily work with students individually and in small groups, and also conduct large group prevention/education discussions and programs such as the Prevention Education Series.
 Counselors also train and consult with school staff on prevention issues, and link students and families needing substance use treatment or mental health services.

-As part of the Marjory Stoneman Douglas High School Public Safety Act passed in 2018, this program places behavioral health therapists in 14 Palm Beach County schools on a daily basis.
-Working closely with The School District of Palm Beach County, we are able to help students who may have behavioral health problems or are struggling with a personal or family issue.
+As part of the Marjory Stoneman Douglas High School Public Safety Act passed in 2018, this program places behavioral health therapists in 15 Palm Beach County schools on a daily basis.
+Working closely with The School District of Palm Beach County, we are able to help youth who may have behavioral health problems or are struggling with a personal or family issue.

-Intervention services are provided to students at more than 18 local middle schools and high schools.
-Services include the identification of children at risk through individual assessment; education of school guidance staff; individual psychosocial assessment; short-term individual, family and group counseling; and referral to appropriate services for children who need more intensive care.
+Intervention services are provided to youth at more than 18 local high schools and middle schools.
+Services include the identification of youth at risk through individual assessment; individual psychosocial assessment; short-term individual, family and group counseling; and referral to appropriate services for youth who need more intensive care.

 This program may include evidence-based anger management and substance use education as forms of intervention using treatment strategies such as the Adolescent Community Reinforcement Approach (A-CRA), Motivational Interviewing (MI), and Cognitive Behavioral Therapy (CBT).
 The ultimate goal is successful completion and sustained recovery.